 - Allow your eyes to close and, in your mind, begin to focus on different parts of your body, one by one, mentally telling (influencing or willingly allowing) each of them to relax.

 - As you continue to breathe in and out normally, with your eyes closed invite all the major parts of your body to relax – your feet, legs, abdomen, chest, back, neck, face and head.
-When you are finished, take a deep breath and breathe out slowly.
+At this point take a deep breath and breathe out slowly.

 - Now go in the opposite direction gently telling each part to relax till you get to your feet.
-Again, when you are finished, take a deep breath and breathe out slowly.
+Then take a deep breath and breathe out slowly.

 - With your eyes still closed, imagine yourself in a peaceful and safe place or doing something pleasant.